Recovery from Severe Substance Addiction: Understanding different models and interventions in supporting the recovery journey.

 Eventually, this may involve progressively coming off OST and leaving the structured treatment plan altogether.
 Although, exiting the use of OST earlier can cause harm, especially if it leads to relapse.
 These are important indicators of an individual’s recovery progress that must be factored in.

-Recovery is therefore seen as a broader and more complex process as aforementioned.
+Recovery is therefore seen as a broader and more complex process.
 OST is just one option, that includes working closely with a relevant support team.
-Incorporating support through increasing motivation, reducing risk-taking behaviour, helping overcome dependence, and improving general brain-physical-mental health in the personal wish for recovery - which is a voluntary choice.
+Incorporating support through increasing motivation, reducing risk-taking behaviour, helping overcome dependence, and improving general brain-physical-mental health, enhancing the personal wish for recovery—a voluntary choice.

 That is, they are able to hold down a job or run a business and perform well.
 But behind closed doors, alternating between heavy usage, abstinence and a return to using.
 Some may even stop on their own, known as ‘spontaneous recovery’ led by life events, such as getting married or starting a new job.